yelsky-s/Image-captioning/README.md

 A dataset was devided into Train and Test sets in a ratio of 0.85/0.15 of the existing data.
 Validation set of 10 images was reserved to illustrate model performance on unseen images.
 Train set was used to train the RNN model for caption prediction, while the evaluation of model performance made on the Test set.

+Features generated with custom CNN model were saved to .pkl file.
+Link to that file https://drive.google.com/file/d/1GdVluZCaOIfyZ0zMUeQd7r27nO3APyLm/view?usp=share_link

+Caption prediction model having image features and captions from Flickr_30k dataset for a respected images can be found here - https://drive.google.com/file/d/1zcxZ_WcDRwgMaHPnzW0vYknBvv9V3OSm/view?usp=share_link

 Caption prediction model trained using categorical_crossentropy loss function.
-Loss values are showen below
+Loss values are shown below
 <img src="https://user-images.githubusercontent.com/101993270/230743078-dafd45b2-6da9-4337-82d2-0ab86f83feb3.png" width="550" />